ydf0509/funboost/funboost_合并教程.md

 - `from funboost import BoosterParams`
 - `from funboost import BrokerEnum`
 - `from funboost import ConcurrentModeEnum`
-- `from funboost import PriorityConsumingControlConfig`
+- `from funboost import TaskOptions`
 - `from funboost import ApsJobAdder`
 - `from funboost import ctrl_c_recv`
 - `from funboost import fct`